Jeroen-VdB/jeroen-vdb.github.io/_posts/azure/2021-06-09-azure-storage-account-in-a-vnet.md

 ---
 title: "Azure Storage Account in a Virtual Network: The response for resource had empty or invalid content"
+description: "Fix the 'empty or invalid content' error when deploying Azure Storage Accounts with virtual network rules using Bicep.
+Learn about the defaultAction property requirement."
 categories:
   - Azure
   - Issues